kjhealy/kieranhealy.hugo/content/blog/subway-net-flow/index.markdown

 track individual pathways people take through the subway.
 If you use an [OMNY card](https://omny.info) (or before that, a Metrocard) to enter the system, this signals the start of a trip from some specific station or station complex.
-But unlike some systems, you don't need to "tag out" of the Subway, you just exit through a turnstile.
+But unlike some systems, you don't need to "tag out" of the subway, you just exit through a turnstile.
 So the system doesn't know where you exit it.
 In addition, while many stations are just on a single line, some (like 34 St/Penn Station, or Fulton Street) are station complexes that serve many lines and allow transfers